-Dan Moss is an assistant professor in the English Department at Southern Methodist University in Dallas.
+Dan Moss is an associate professor in the English Department at Southern Methodist University in Dallas.
 He received his B.A. from Brandeis University and his Ph.D. from Princeton University, where he was a Mellon Fellow.
 Specializing in late 16th-century poetry and drama, Dan’s re-evaluation of Spenser’s Despair episode has appeared in Spenser Studies, and his work on Ovidian allusion in Chapman’s early satires is forthcoming in Modern Philology.
-A monograph, The Ovidian Vogue: Literary Fashion and Imitative Posture in Late Elizabethan Poetry, will be published by the University of Toronto Press.
+A monograph, The Ovidian Vogue: Literary Fashion and Imitative Practice in Late Elizabethan Poetry, was published by the University of Toronto Press.
 Dan has recently turned his attention to early modern English drama and the question of Shakespeare’s status as an in-house playwright for the Lord Chamberlain’s Company.

 Dan’s teaching interests include the Bible as literature, the classical epic, Renaissance iconography, and Shakespeare in performance and on film.
 In his free time, he is putting the finishing touches on The Faerie Queene.